DerrickLamers/grblwiki/Home.md

 ### Who should use Grbl

-Makers who do milling or laser cutting and need a nice, simple controller for their system that will run the ubiquitous Arduino Uno.
+Makers who do milling or laser cutting and need a nice, simple controller for their system that will run on   the ubiquitous Arduino Uno.
 People who loathe to clutter their space with legacy PC-towers just for the parallel-port.
 Tinkerers who need a controller written in tidy, modular C as a basis for their project.

 ###Nice features

 Grbl is great for light duty production.
-We use it for all our milling, running it from our laptops or Raspberry Pi's using superb GUIs written for Grbl to stream g-code jobs.
+We use it for all our milling, running it from our laptops or Raspberry Pis using superb GUIs written for Grbl to stream G-code jobs.
 Grbl is written in highly optimized C utilizing all the clever features of the Arduino's Atmega328p chips to achieve precise timing and asynchronous operation.
 It is able to maintain more than **30kHz** step rate and delivers a clean, jitter free stream of control pulses.

 Grbl is for three axis machines.
 No rotation axes (yet) – just X, Y, and Z.

 The G-code interpreter implements a subset of the LinuxCNC standard and is supported by most CAM-tools with no issues.
-For descriptions of these G-codes, see LinuxCNC's superb documentation for their g-code descriptions. [(G-code Quick Reference)](http://linuxcnc.org/docs/html/gcode.html) and the [Shapeoko wiki](http://www.shapeoko.com/wiki/index.php/G-Code) attempts to list all codes supported by Grbl with appropriate commentary.
-Note that there are only two deviations from their written g-code standard listed below.
+For descriptions of these G-codes, see LinuxCNC's superb documentation for their G-code descriptions, [(G-code Quick Reference)](http://linuxcnc.org/docs/html/gcode.html), and the [Shapeoko wiki](http://www.shapeoko.com/wiki/index.php/G-Code) which attempts to list all codes supported by Grbl with appropriate commentary.
+Note that there are only two deviations from the written G-code standard listed below.
 If you notice any other discrepancies, please let use know!
 - Multiple full circle arcs with G2 and G3 arcs with a P word is not supported.
 - Laser mode alters the operation of M3, M4, and spindle speed S word changes.
 See the [Laser Mode](https://github.com/gnea/grbl/wiki/Grbl-v1.1-Laser-Mode) page for details.

 * Supported G-Codes in **v1.1**
- * **G38.3, G38.4, G38.5:** _Probing_
- * **G40:** _Cutter Radius Compensation Modes_
- * **G61:** _Path Control Modes_
- * **G91.1:** _Arc IJK Distance Modes_
- * **G38.2:** _Probing_
- * **G43.1, G49:** _Dynamic Tool Length Offsets_
  * **G0, G1:** _Linear Motions_
  * **G2, G3:** _Arc and Helical Motions_
  * **G4:** _Dwell_